ussserrr/stm32pio/docs/gui/README.md

 Projects list (not the projects themself) and settings are stored by `QSettings` so refer to its docs if you bother about the actual location.

-See `docs` directory to see the state machine diagram of the project action button.
+Also, see the state machine diagram of the project action button.